What is Fairy Ring

 Brown Patch

-Brown Patch is a fungal disease of lawns which usually occurs in late spring, summer and autumn during periods of warm and humid conditions.
+Brown Patch is a fungal disease of lawns which usually strikes during late spring, summer or autumn during warm, humid periods.